 “I was wondering the same thing.
 She called me trying to find out if I had someone down there looking into that incident that happened to you all those years ago.
 I have no clue what she’s talking about.
 She told me that there’s some suit down there asking questions about your attack.
 You know how I hate talking to that woman.”

 “Dad, I need you to tell me exactly what you’re talking about because right now I’m a little clueless.”
 Somebody is digging into Green Valley again?
 What the hell?
 Why can’t this nightmare just fucking die already?

 “Some guy cornered Carla’s husband in a bar.
 She said the guy roughed him up to get information out of him about your attack.
 I don’t know how true that is since Stephen is heavy on the bottle these days, but Carla says he came back bruised and beaten talking about some guy named Grey digging into the… situation.”

 “What the hell?
 What do you mean?
 I know that he went down there, and I know that he was talking to Whitmore…” And then the light bulb goes off.
 The last time someone was asking questions in Green Valley, Christian was doing a background check and where is Christian now—in Nevada!

 “Who is this guy and why is he in Nevada?
 And who is Whitmore?”
 Ray has gone many years without any answers to these questions.
 Now I think the chickens are coming home to roost.

 I sink back in my chair and tell my father everything about Green Valley—the rape, Stephen’s unsuccessful confrontation of the Whitmores, what I remembered about the beating.
-Ray fell deathly silent listening to me tell the horrifying tale that was the last two years of my childhood.
-I informed him that Christian was the one that initiated the background check that scared me half to death, and why he did it.
-I think I knocked the wind out of him when told him that Christian and I were now dating.
+Ray falls deathly silent listening to me tell the horrifying tale that was the last two years of my childhood.
+I inform him that Christian was the one that initiated the background check that scared me half to death, and why he did it.
+I think I knock the wind out of him when I tell him that Christian and I are now dating.